British Steam merchant

 At 02.43 hours on 9 July 1943, U-508 attacked the convoy ST-71 60 miles southwest of Lagos in the Gulf of Benin and torpedoed the De la Salle and Manchester Citizen.
 The ships were sunk by coups de grâce at 04.25 and 04.52 hours.

-Twelve crew members, two gunners and 14 Krooboys from the Manchester Citizen (Master George Stanley Swales) were lost.
-The master, 44 crew members, eight gunners and 23 Krooboys were picked up by FFL Commandant Detroyat (J 1166) and landed at Lagos.
+Twelve members, two gunners and 14 Krooboys from the Manchester Citizen (Master George Stanley Swales) were lost.
+The master, 44 crew members, eight gunners and 23 Krooboys were picked up by FFL Commandant Detroyat (K 183) and landed at Lagos, but one gunner had died of injuries shortly after being rescued.

 If you can help us with any additional information on this vessel then please contact us.